Pikmin 4 is the type of game only Nintendo could create

 Of course, there are also new types of Pikmin, including Ice Pikmin, which can freeze water to create new paths for players.
 Past Pikmin types return like Yellow Pikmin, which can be thrown higher, Red Pikmin, which are resistant to fire, Rock Pikmin, creatures that are great for bludgeoning enemies/objects, and several others.
 Each Pikmin has its own purpose, and understanding the creatures’ strengths and weaknesses is key to solving Pikmin 4’s various puzzles, especially when it comes to the game’s inventive boss fights.

 There’s also an interesting spin on the typical Pikmin formula in the form of new bright green Glow Pikmin and ‘Night Expeditions.’
 These mysterious creatures have no legs and float eerily through the air, lighting up their surroundings.
-You only encounter Glow Pikmin during the game’s tower defense-like night stages that task you with protecting glowing green towers for a specific period.
-These levels often become frantic very quickly, as enemies approach from all sides, and offer a welcome change of pace from Pikmin 4‘s more laidback gameplay.
+You only encounter Glow Pikmin during the game’s tower defense-like night stages that task you with protecting glowing green towers full of goo for a specific period from enraged, red-eyed enemies.
+These levels often become frantic very quickly, as foes approach from all sides, and offer a welcome change of pace from Pikmin 4‘s more laidback gameplay.

 Speaking of the title’s time structure, in Pikmin 4, there’s no overarching day limit like in past entries in the series, with your tasks only confined to the span of as many days as you need to explore and accomplish goals.
 This still adds a sense of urgency, as you need to carefully select what you want to try to accomplish within the time frame.